Frankjunior722/Frankjunior722/README.md

 </p>

-**`Aspiring SOC Analyst passionate about cybersecurity, threat detection, and protecting organizations through proactive security practices.`**
+**`Aspiring SOC Analyst passionate about cybersecurity, threat detection, and protecting organizations and people through proactive security practices.`**

 I'm currently building hands-on cybersecurity skills such as in SIEM tools, network traffic analysis, security monitoring, incident investigation, and Python/SQL automation with a strong focus on continuous learning and practical problem-solving.